-Verification of Years of Experience:
+Verification of Years of Experience

-The District Athletic Office will keep a record of experience earned in laned supplements.
+The District Athletic Office will keep a record of experience earned in all laned (category by years of experience) athletic supplements; Individual Schools and the District Office will keep a record of experience earned in laned (category by years of experience) co-curricular supplements.
 Coaching experience is earned regardless of the particular sport.
 Experience is based upon completed fiscal years.
 The initial year is the "0" year.

-Upon request, the District will provide the CTA with a print out of known supplement receivers, by work-site, amount of supplement, for each calendar year.
+Upon request, the District will provide the CTA with a list of known supplement receivers, by work-site, amount of supplement, for each calendar year.